gradle/community/docs/contributing/README.md

 - [Join the Community Slack](https://gradle.org/slack-invite)
 - Use the `#contributing` channel if you need any help with contributing changes to gradle and getting them over the line.

-We use a free account, so the Slack history is limited to 3 months.
+- We have a searchable Slack archive [here](https://www.linen.dev/s/gradle-community).

-We keep the searchable Slack archive [here](https://www.linen.dev/s/gradle-community).
+Learn more about Slack and the communication best practices on [this page](./community-slack.md).

 ### Gradle Forums